citp/privacy-policy-historical/m/mi/mic/micromaxinfo.com.md

 ## Warning Notice

-It has come out to our notice that some unscrupulous persons are sending bulk SMS messages to mobile phone users; deceptively and falsely informing the recipients that they have won huge sums of money from Micromax Company, London and for their claims they should email their particulars to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) or visit their website www.micromaxawardcenter.page4.me.
+It has come out to our notice that some unscrupulous persons are sending bulk SMS messages to mobile phone users; deceptively and falsely informing the recipients that they have won huge sums of money from Micromax Company, London and for their claims they should email their particulars to micromax@w.cn or visit their website www.micromaxawardcenter.page4.me.

 ## Feedback

 At **MICROMAX** , we welcome your questions and comments regarding our privacy policy.
-You may contact at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#1b72757d745b7672786974767a6372757d7435787476)
+You may contact at [info@micromaxinfo.com](mailto:info@micromaxinfo.com)